German aircraft carrier Graf Zeppelin: Design

 Graf Zeppelin was 262.5 m long overall; she had a beam of 36.2 m and a maximum draft of 8.5 m.
 At full combat load, she would have displaced 33550 LT.
 The ship's propulsion system consisted of four Brown, Boveri & Cie geared turbines with sixteen oil-fired, ultra-high-pressure LaMont boilers.
 The power plant was rated at 200000 shp and a top speed of 33.8 kn.
 Graf Zeppelin had a projected cruising radius of 8000 nmi at a speed of 19 kn.
 She would have had a crew of 1760 officers and enlisted men, plus flight crews.

 The ship's primary offensive power would have been its aircraft complement.
 Graf Zeppelin would have carried 42 aircraft as designed: 12 navalized Junkers Ju 87 "Stuka" dive bombers, 10 Messerschmitt Bf 109 fighters, and 20 Fieseler Fi 167 torpedo bombers.
 Later during the construction process, the aerial complement was reworked to consist of thirty Ju 87s and twelve Bf 109s, and the Fi 167s were removed altogether.
 As designed, Graf Zeppelin was to be fitted with eight 15 cm SK C/28 guns for defense against surface warships.
 This number was later increased to sixteen.
 Her anti-aircraft battery consisted of ten 10.5 cm SK C/33 guns—later increased to twelve—twenty-two 3.7 cm SK C/30 guns, and twenty-eight 2 cm guns.

-The ship's flight deck was protected with up to 45 mm of Wotan Weich steel armor.
+The flight deck was protected with up to 45 mm of Wotan Weich steel armor.
 (Note: "Wotan Weich"—"Wotan soft"—was a type of steel armor developed by the German navy.
 It had a breaking strength of 65–75 kilograms/square millimeters and expanded up to 25 percent.
 "Wotan Hart"—"Wotan Hard"—was more rigid and had a breaking strength of 85–96 kg/mm^{2} and expanded up to 20 percent.)
 A 60 mm armored deck was located under the deck to protect the ship's vitals from aerial attacks.
-Graf Zeppelin had a waterline armor belt that was 100 mm thick in the central area of the ship.
+Graf Zeppelin had a waterline armor belt 100 mm thick in the central area of the ship.